Once you add multiple connectors that emanate from a Decision shape, you need to help your users decide where they branch their

-Similarly, place a second text box besides the other connector emanating from your Decision shape, and type No
+- Similarly, place a second text box besides the other connector emanating from your Decision shape, and type No

+within this text box.
 Your flowchart will now look similar to what you last saw in Figure 2.

 - Optionally, you can now rotate the No text box.
 To do that, select the text box so that you can see the

 Rotation handle, highlighted in red within Figure 4.
 Click this rotation handle and

 drag it towards the right or left as required so that your text box is rotated.

 Figure 4: Click and drag the Rotation handle to rotate the text box

 Tip: Press the Shift key while dragging the rotation handle so that you can drag in increments of 15 degrees.

 - Now your text box that contains No has been rotated, as shown in Figure 5, below (compare with

 Figure 5: Rotated caption

 - Other than adding Yes and No captions to your connectors, you can also make them thicker or thinner.
 To do so,

 select the connector(s).
 Then access the Format tab of the Ribbon, and click the down-arrow within the

 Line button, as shown highlighted in red within Figure 6.

-Figure 6: Shape Outline button
+Figure 6: Line button

 Tip: Cannot see the Format tab on your Ribbon?
 Make sure you select your

 to bring up a sub-gallery (again, see Figure 7).

-Choose a thicker or thinner Weight -- we chose a slightly thicker Weight at around 3 points.
+- Choose a thicker or thinner Weight.
+We chose a slightly thicker Weight at around 3 points.
 You can see the

 thicker connectors in Figure 8, below (compare to Figure 5, above).